MicrosoftDocs/office-docs-powershell/Get-CsExportAcquiredPhoneNumberStatus.md

 # Get-CsExportAcquiredPhoneNumberStatus

 ## SYNOPSIS
-This cmdlet exports the list of phone numbers acquired by Teams Phone System tenant.
+This cmdlet shows the status of the Export-CsAcquiredPhoneNumber cmdlet.

 ## SYNTAX